Free during early access โ€” every feature is unlocked for our first users, no credit card required.Create your free profile

 Best For: The occasional holiday trip where you don't want to spend a fortune.

-🐈 Best for Large Cats: Petmate Sky Kennel
+๐Ÿˆ Best for Large Cats: Petmate Sky Kennel

 Why it's a winner:

-• The metal latch is much more secure than plastic alternatives.
+• The metal latch is much more secure than the plastic latches you find on most budget carriers.

 Best For: Big cats or any journey where your pet won't be under your seat.

-πŸ”„ Best Expandable: Pet Peppy Expandable Carrier
+๐Ÿ”„ Best Expandable: Pet Peppy Expandable Carrier

 Why it's a winner: